-The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2017.
+The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2022.
 They should be used as a general guide.

-Degree and/or experience
+Degree and experience

 Honours degree or equivalent in a relevant area.
 Other candidates with relevant experience and demonstrable ability are also considered.

 We do not have a set deadline to receive applications, but recommend submitting before the end of May.
-We normally start interviews from April onwards and all applicants who apply before the end of June are invited.

 When submitting your online application, we ask that it include a research statement.
 This should detail your interests as an artist and outline the scope and method of your intended study.
 It should also include a short bibliography.
 It does not need to be any longer than one side of an A4 sheet and you should add any back-up sketches or photographs you feel you need on a separate sheet.
 As a brief guide, we suggest you write your statement under the following headings:

-- Title and any sub-title of the work proposed
+- title and any sub-title of the work proposed

-- Aims and objectives of the work
+- aims and objectives of the work

-- A description of what the work will involve
+- a description of what the work will involve

-- How you would start your research for the work
+- how you would start your research for the work

-- Possible technical requirements
+- possible technical requirements

-- Any other information you think is relevant
+- any other information you think is relevant.

-Each image should be clearly marked with the following information:
+Each image should be clearly marked with the following information.

-b) Description: Please include the title of the work and the date it was completed (time‐based work can be presented as screenshots/stills)
+- Description: Please include the title of the work and the date it was completed (time‐based work can be presented as screenshots/stills)

 - Optional information: A brief description of your work related to each still image (max 20 words per image)